-The directions also mention several short cuts which cut out some of the other climbs, as well as detours to points of interest.
+The directions mention several short cuts which cut out some of the other climbs, as well as detours to points of interest.

 From Mickleham you could take London bus 465 to Dorking or Leatherhead if you want to finish the walk after lunch.
-There are no other public transport options in the afternoon until you descend from Box Hill, when you are close to the rail stations.
+There are no other public transport options in the afternoon until you descend from Box Hill, where you are close to the station.

-If driving, there is a small free car park at Box Hill & Westhumble station.
-There is also a large car park just north of the Burford Bridge roundabout, which you pass on the return route to this station.
+If driving, there is a small free car park “for railway users” at Box Hill & Westhumble station.
+There is also a free car park at Ryka's Café near the Burford Bridge roundabout, which you pass on the main return route.

-Take the train nearest to 10:15 from Victoria to Box Hill & Westhumble.
+Take the train nearest to 10:00 from Waterloo or Victoria to Box Hill & Westhumble.

-The suggested lunchtime pub is the King WilliamⅣ (01372-372590) in Mickleham, just 4½ km into the walk.
-This free house – hidden away on a path leading up to Mickleham Downs – serves interesting local beers and good home-cooked food (to 2pm Mon–Sat, all afternoon Sundays).
+The suggested lunchtime pub is the King WilliamⅣ (01372-372590) in Mickleham, after 6¼ km.
+This free house – hidden away on a path leading up to Mickleham Downs – serves local beers and good home-cooked food (to 2pm Mon–Sat, all afternoon Sundays).
 It has an attractive terraced garden, but limited space inside.
 Just off the main route, the Running Horses (01372-372279) in Mickleham village is a good alternative.
 Both pubs are fairly expensive.

-There is a café inside the National Trust Visitor Centre at the top of Box Hill, plus a servery offering hot and cold drinks, cakes and ice-creams, with ample seating both inside and outdoors.
-The NT website has been known to offer a “£1 voucher if arriving by public transport”, so you could try showing your train ticket.
+There is a popular café inside the National Trust Visitor Centre at the top of Box Hill, plus a servery offering hot and cold drinks, cakes and ice-creams.
+There is ample seating both inside and outdoors.

 After the walk, we would love to get your feedback